About This Chia Seed & Ground Turmeric Porridge Recipe

 Chia Seed & Ground Turmeric Porridge with Stone Fruit

 If Goldilocks had a chance to try this porridge, she never would have gone into the Three Bear’s house.
-This recipe has such a warming, aromatic base contrasted beautifully by the brightness of fresh stone fruit and the natural sweetness of maple syrup, and just so happens to be completely vegan!
+An aromatic base beautifully contrasted by the brightness of fresh stone fruit and the natural sweetness of maple syrup, this is a porridge you definitely want to try!

 Yield: 2 portions